 DENUO

-Denuo has been hailed as the modern technological capital of Vaifen — a glimpse to the future of the nation itself, a designation that’s not well taken by some.
+Often hailed as the modern technological capital of Vaifen — a glimpse to the future of the nation itself, a designation loved by some that’s not well taken by others.

-While some hail and prefer Denuo over Ternion, others denounce that the region has strayed too much from Vaifen’s iconic architectural past and legacy, clinging further to a more modern, albeit sterile, gentrified approach to its development.
-Some rationalize this approach by saying that Denuo has always been behind Ternion’s shadow, and that the region sought to find its own identity.
+While some openly proclaim their preference of Denuo over Ternion, others denounce that the region has strayed too much from Vaifen’s iconic architectural past and legacy, clinging further to a more modern — albeit sterile — gentrified approach to its development.
+Some rationalize this approach by saying that Denuo has always been behind Ternion’s shadow, and that the region sought to find its own identity in the “future” while Ternion still “tries to cling to the past.”

 TALCEA

-Talcea, located in the westernmost area of Vaifen, can be considered to be a polar opposite to Denuo, as it is a region that has maintained nearly all of its historical architecture intact.
+Talcea, located in the western Vaifen, can be considered to be a polar opposite to Denuo, as it is a region that has maintained nearly all of its historical architecture intact.
 In times past, Talcea nurtured a culture of its own, down to their own peculiar accent that’s quite distinct from the rest of the nation’s.

-Boasting and an exquisite and unique cuisine unlike anything else in the nation, and paradisiacal beaches with a waters most crystalline and a sand soft and smooth.
+Boasting and an exquisite and unique cuisine unlike anything else in Vaifen, and paradisiacal beaches with crystalline waters.
 Talcea is not just the premier tourist destination in Vaifen, but it stands on its own as one of the most beautiful places in Orbis.

 Talcea is also known as the cradle of Vaifen’s nobility, a connotation that has endured throughout the noble region’s customs, cuisine, and architecture.
 The late Queen Ellene Valmont was a natural of Talcea, and so is her daughter, Princess Vesper Starsong.
 Gale Lacroix, the yellow member of Gestalt, also hails from Talcea.